pedr-munhoz/Smiley-War/README.md

 # Smiley-War

-Platform/shooter multiplayer game in Java.
+A pacman + shooter mixed game in Java.